MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ### Input

-These are the input APIs that support WinUI, and provide a lower level API surface for developers to achieve more advanced input interactions.
+These are the input APIs that support WinUI and provide a lower level API surface for developers to achieve more advanced input interactions.

 **New Features**
 - Pointer APIs: [PointerPoint](/windows/winui/api/microsoft.ui.input.pointerpoint), [PointerPointProperties](/windows/winui/api/microsoft.ui.input.pointerpointproperties), and [PointerEventArgs](/windows/winui/api/microsoft.ui.input.pointereventargs) to support retrieving pointer event information with XAML input APIs.